mosip/mosip-infra/deployment/sandbox-v2/app/README.md

 TBD

 ## Nginx setup
-* Assigne a public ip and public DNS
+* Allocate a public ip and public DNS to the server.

 ## Kube worker node setup
 * Creation of git config repo